 A classic evening in gay WeHo might start over margaritas at Marix Tex-Mex Cafe, barely more than a covered patio but always a party.
 For something more exotic, try the delicious Brazilian selections at Bossa Nova.

 Then amble down Santa Monica Boulevard to swizzle a sweet martini at Eleven Nightclub.
 For fabulous mod interiors, check out Revolver, St. Felix and Here Lounge.
 Dance fanatics head to Rage, Micky’s or The Factory.
-Meanwhile, the lineup at intimate Fubar might include karaoke, drag or rock 'n' roll, depending on the night.
-Ladies will find a stop at The Palms or a Thursday night at Here Lounge well in order.
+Meanwhile, the lineup at intimate Fubar might include exotic dancers, drag or a comedy hour, depending on the night.
+Ladies will find a stop at The Palms or a Friday night at Here Lounge well in order.

 Low-key more your taste?
 Try coffee at Urth Caffe or fashionable frozen yogurt (yes, fashionable frozen yogurt) at Yogurt Stop.
 If your shopping tendencies lean toward all things fashion, you can marvel at the design and clothing boutiques around the Pacific Design Center or the Beverly Center, as well as LA’s most famous shopping streets (Melrose Avenue, Beverly Boulevard and Robertson Boulevard).